 tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

-Focus: Small animals - dogs, cats, hamsters, guinea pigs & rabbits
+Focus: Small animals - dogs, cats, guinea pigs, hamsters, turtles & rabbits

 Dr Sing Kong Yuen, BVMS (Glasgow), MRCVS

-Dr Foo frowned.
-He had performed at least a thousand cases in forty years of small animal practice and had a solid surgical reputation in my opinion.
 Deaths from urinary bladder obstruction would occur as no veterinarian could save every case and many owners had not complied with instructions to take medication, change to a calculolytic diet or go for a follow up.
 In most cases, the cat refused to take medication or accept a new diet and the owner could not do much.

 I elaborated, "The owner did say that she had left the post-operative care of her first case to her mother as she was overseas.
 The cat would not take the medication and her mother had not consulted any veterinarian.
 The cat then died.
 Probably due to urinary bladder rupture and or kidney failure."